INMAS-Math/INMAS-Math.github.io/resources.md

 constituted another important component of the budget.

 ### Potential Additional Resources
-We believe that significant potential synergies iwith existing resources could be exploited by people looking to set up a program at their institution:
+We believe that significant potential synergies with existing resources could be exploited by people looking to set up a program at their institution:
 - The needs identified by INMAS are not unique to mathematics.
 A very similar situation exists in other disciplines, such as physics for example.